ingig/code-narrator/docs/howto/HowTo run CLI.md

-# How to Install and Use Code-Narrator
+# How to Use Code-Narrator

 ## Introduction

-Code-Narrator is a powerful tool that helps you generate documentation for your software projects.
-This guide will walk you through the process of installing Code-Narrator, running it for the first time, and configuring it to suit your needs.
+Code-Narrator is a powerful tool for generating documentation for your software projects.
+This guide will walk you through the process of installing, configuring, and running Code-Narrator to generate documentation for your project.

 ## Step-by-Step Instructions